Overwhelmed by all there is to learn about singing & still such a long way to go?

 Handling many technical issues at once

-Drop the jaw, expand the ribs...
+Drop the jaw, expand the ribs, focus on resonance...
 It can be too much at once!
-I help you cluster these aspects in what I call the secret of the machine trick.
+I help you put everything together in what I call the secret of the machine method.
 Multitask without multitasking.

 Together, we'll identify the areas of your singing where you make fastest progress: your bright spots.
 For fast and better results we leverage those first.
 That's more rewarding than concentrating on things that don't work!

 We'll make huge progress with the BIG 5 pillars of a great voice.
 You'll enhance your: 1) breath support 2) range 3) volume 4) vocal endurance and 5) excess of airiness.